N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Cysteine supplementation in the brain is believed to reduce glutamatergic transmission by decreasing the amount of glutamate released in the synapse.
-Additionally, it has been shown that glutamate can be reduced in the brain of people with a high rate of glutamate, within an hour following oral ingestion of N-acetylcysteine.
-Moreover, dopamine release by neurons seems to be increased in the presence of low concentrations of N-acetylcysteine.
+It is thought that an increase in cysteine in the brain can reduce glutamatergic transmission by decreasing the amount of glutamate released into the synapse.
+In addition, it has been shown that glutamate can be reduced in the brains of people with high glutamate levels within an hour after oral ingestion of N-acetylcysteine.
+Moreover, dopamine release from neurons appears to be increased in the presence of low concentrations of N-acetylcysteine.
 Conversely, very high concentrations of N-acetylcysteine tend to inhibit dopamine release.
-There is also interest in using N-acetyl cysteine to improve compulsive behaviors and impulsivity, which are correlated with high brain concentrations of glutamate.
-N-acetyl cysteine seems to increase cysteine uptake, activating reverse glutamate transport in the extracellular space.
-The restitution of glutamate in the extracellular space inhibits the subsequent release of glutamate, which improves compulsive behaviors.
+There is also interest in using N-acetylcysteine to improve compulsive behaviors and impulsivity, which are correlated with high brain glutamate concentrations.
+N-acetylcysteine appears to increase cysteine uptake, which activates reverse glutamate transport into the extracellular space.
+Restoration of glutamate in the extracellular space inhibits subsequent glutamate release, which improves compulsive behaviors.

 Usages associés